APSL/redux-i18n/README.md

 })
 ```

-Now, you can connect *lang* attribute in your component:
+Already you can connect *lang* attribute in your component:

 ```javascript
 export default connect(state => ({